jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 * Use the share sheet to save to Box
 * Open document in Box
-* Then, you can open document in Word; changes are saved back to Box (you'd need to set up your Office apps first)
+* Then, you can open document in Word; changes are saved back to Box (we recommend that you set up your Office apps first)

+---

+## Submit an file upload assignment to Carmen

+**Tools**: (Canvas -->) *App* --> Canvas

+* Remember: you can annotate PDF directly in the Canvas app
+* From the app with which you are working on/storing your submission:
+  * Use the share sheet to "Copy to Canvas"
+  * Open the assignment in Canvas
+  * Under Submission > Turn In, find your submission
+  * Lastly, remember to submit!

 ---